 Example of a UCC Filing

 Business owners are usually familiar with the concept of a secured business loan.
 They understand that once something is deemed collateral, you can’t sell it until the debt is paid back in full.
 Being able to do this would essentially defeat the entire purpose of collateral.
-A UCC filing is merely the official document stating that before the loan was approved, the business lender and the borrower agreed upon this arrangement.
+A UCC filing is merely the official document stating that the business lender and the borrower agreed upon this arrangement before the loan was approved.

 Here’s another scenario you might not have thought of.